ulf-rodened/remarkable-basil/content/flu-faq.md

 Onboard air humidity is about 15%, whereas we’re used to between 30% and 60% humidity on land.
 The very low humidity of the cabin air can dry out the mucous membranes of your nose and airways.

 When these tissues dry out, they are much more susceptible to viruses and bacteria.
 To combat this, stay hydrated.
-“Bring your own bottle of water and aim to drink eight ounces of water per hour you’re in the air to maintain your hydration,” said Dr. Nathan Favini, medical lead at[Forward](https://goforward.com/), a new technology-based health care startup.
-“Alcohol and caffeine will dehydrate you even more, so save the cocktails and coffee for your destination.”
+“Bring your own bottle of water and aim to drink eight ounces of water per hour you’re in the air to maintain your hydration.
+Alcohol and caffeine will dehydrate you even more, so save the cocktails and coffee for your destination.

 ## Keep your hands clean

 We all know that washing our hands is key to preventing sickness, but it’s especially true when traveling.

-“Keep your hands clean,” said Dr. Nicholas Testa, chief physician executive at[Dignity Health](https://www.dignityhealth.org/socal)in Southern California.
-“This means a combination of good hand hygiene with either soap or water or an alcohol-based hand sanitizer.”
+Keep your hands clean.
+This means a combination of good hand hygiene with either soap or water or an alcohol-based hand sanitizer.

-The CDC recommends an alcohol-based[hand sanitizer](https://thepointsguy.com/guide/10-gifts-for-10-or-less/)with 60% to 95% alcohol content.
+The CDC recommends an alcohol-based hand sanitizer with 60% to 95% alcohol content.

 ## Avoid Certain Areas of the Plane

-In addition to washing your hands, you should be cognizant of those areas on a plane that are particularly high touch and[infrequently cleaned](https://thepointsguy.com/guide/how-often-planes-are-cleaned/).
+In addition to washing your hands, you should be cognizant of those areas on a plane that are particularly high touch and infrequently cleaned.
 The flu virus, for example, can live on any hard surface for up to 24 hours.

 Disinfect the seat belt buckle, armrests, remote control, touch screen, tray table, and overhead air vent buttons with a disinfectant wipe before you touch them.

 ## Don’t touch your face

 Even if your hands are clean, it’s best to keep them away from your face, too.
-“Even if your hands have touched the[dirtiest, germiest surfaces](https://thepointsguy.com/news/these-are-the-dirtiest-surfaces-inside-an-airplane/), you won’t get sick from that unless you bring those germs to a point of entry (nose, mouth, eyes),” said New York state-based Dr. Frank Contacessa.
-“Get in the habit of never rubbing your eyes, touching your mouth or your nose unless you just washed your hands.
-This is one of the greatest ways to avoid getting sick.”
+“Even if your hands have touched the dirtiest, germiest surfaces, you won’t get sick from that unless you bring those germs to a point of entry (nose, mouth, eyes).
+Get in the habit of never rubbing your eyes, touching your mouth or your nose unless you just washed your hands.
+This is one of the greatest ways to avoid getting sick.

 ## Choose your seat carefully

-On an airplane, studies have shown that the[aisle seats](https://thepointsguy.com/guide/maneuvering-aisle-airplane-travel-etiquette/)experience significantly more traffic and run a greater risk of exposure.
+On an airplane, studies have shown that the aisle seats experience significantly more traffic and run a greater risk of exposure.
 Why?
 Well, sick patients tend to brace themselves on those seats when walking to the bathroom.
-“The window seat is a better selection if you want to minimize the risk of[respiratory transmission](https://thepointsguy.com/news/how-to-avoid-common-travel-ailments/),” said Dr. Testa.
+“The window seat is a better selection if you want to minimize the risk of respiratory transmission .
 These seats generally don’t have as much contact with passengers.

 ## Keep Your Air Vent On